jahuth/virtualretina/README.md

  	+ removed deprecated function call [commit f56ba20](https://github.com/jahuth/virtualretina/commit/f56ba203c1d7fe768cc27ed39aabb0610f07aa3d)
  - xmlParameters had clashing template names, leading to compiler warnings
 	+ fixed with [commit 5f9d076](https://github.com/jahuth/virtualretina/commit/5f9d0763e224276ccb53ec80583102594419025e) by [Richard Veale](https://github.com/flyingfalling)
+ - minor modifications to comply to new compiler requests (2023)
+ - inclusion of library `Mvaspike` in the git source code. `Mvaspike` is an event-driven spiking neural network simulator that was originally developed by [Olivier Rochel](https://sed-nge.inria.fr/team/olivierr/) at INRIA.
+It is now directly included in the VirtualRetina archive, as it cannot be found online anymore.

 Contributors to this project are:

  * Adrien Wohrer - original author